calumryan/a11ywebsites/content/guides/2025-01-11-manual-accessibility-testing-for-websites.md

 Make sure to test that users with touch screen devices, like iPhones, Android phones, or tablets, can interact with your website using alternative input methods.
 Connect the device to a Bluetooth keyboard and follow the same procedure as described above for keyboard testing.

 ## 2. Voice control
 Test that users can use spoken commands to interact with your website.
-This type of testing can help identify issues with the text labels for links, buttons and controls.
+This type of testing can be particularly helpful to identify issues with the text labels for links, buttons and controls.
+As with screen readers there is often a few seconds delay between making a command and the voice control software processing the command.
+This is why it's important to test with different voice control software and make sure your website works optimally for each.

 ### Voice Control for macOS and iOS
 For macOS and iOS users you can test with a built-in tool called Voice Control by accessing it from the Accessibility section of System Settings or from Accessibility Shortcuts in the menu bar if you have this enabled.
 For testing websites, Voice Control is only fully supported by Safari browser.